Easy Tomato Basil Pasta Sauce

 - Puree the canned whole tomatoes using an immersion blender, food processor, or traditional blender.

 - Heat the olive oil in a medium pot on medium-low heat.
-Add the minced onion and crushed garlic, stirring the onion periodically and cooking until it becomes soft and translucent, about 5 minutes.
+Add the minced onion and crushed garlic, stirring the onion periodically and cooking it until it becomes soft and translucent, 3-5 minutes.
 Meanwhile, press the garlic cloves into the olive oil to release their flavor (It's OK if they break.)
-Remove them once they turn golden in color.
+Remove them once they gain some color.

 - Pour the pureed tomatoes into the pot.
 You may want to lower the heat or temporarily remove the pot from the heat so the tomatoes don't splatter.
 Add the salt, ground black pepper, and basil.